Bishop mechanical ventilation station

 No. A mechanical ventilation station does not have the necessary infrastructure to be transformed into a métro station.
 Besides, no such plans are ever made.

-These upgrades are made possible thanks to funding provided by the Ministry of Transport, Sustainable Mobility and Transportation Electrification.
+Work is made possible thanks to funding from the Ministry of Transport, Sustainable Mobility and Transportation Electrification and by Infrastructure Canada as part of the Canada-Québec Building Fund

 Sign up for an electronic newsletter by sending an email to email@example.com with Bishop as subject.
 You'll receive updates about how the progress of construction and other special events.